AloiDavide/Endless-Speculation-test/src/site/notes/Episodes/Long Form Theories/Theory for the Legend of the Golden witch.md

 ---
-{"dg-publish":true,"permalink":"/episodes/long-form-theories/theory-for-the-legend-of-the-golden-witch/","contentClasses":"center-headings red-truth red-links center-images","created":"2025-03-18T09:05:52.144+01:00","updated":"2025-04-02T00:09:10.177+02:00"}
+{"dg-publish":true,"permalink":"/episodes/long-form-theories/theory-for-the-legend-of-the-golden-witch/","contentClasses":"center-headings red-truth red-links center-images","created":"2025-03-18T09:05:52.144+01:00","updated":"2025-04-02T00:26:23.462+02:00"}
 ---

 ## Part 1: Preface
-_Every team needs an editor, someone that is able to say "let's downscale the project" we learned this the hard way_ _-Two madmen that couldn't bring themselves to downscale_
+<center><i>Every team needs an editor, someone that is able to say "let's downscale the project" we learned this the hard way.</i></center>
+<p align="right">- Two madmen who couldn't bring themselves to downscale.</p>

 First of all.
 It's important to establish that, most likely, we would be able to come up with something better by reading the first 4 episodes once again.
 We had to resist the urge to go back and check some stuff, such as compiling all of Beatrice's promises which apparently she keeps, as she says in red [[Red Truth#^4cf967\|here]], but we concluded that it wouldn't be worth the time investment, and as much as we had fun combing through all the fine details of this mystery, we are also eager to put it behind us at this point.

 Second.
 Some theories will be more developed than others.
 We are fairly confident that our Legend and Banquet theories are good and make sense, our Turn theory is ok, but it has a bunch of "this probably happened", or "something like that must have happened" moments.
 However our Alliance theory, at the time of writing, is pretty garbage (but it technically functions from start to finish! they all do!).
-That is fine to us, the truth is that our notes were pretty good with the exceptions of ironing out the nitty gritty of what happens in between the games, which we would, again, need to read back to understand better, which we aren't going to do.
+That is fine to us, the truth is that our notes were pretty good with the exceptions of ironing out the nitty gritty of what happens in the games, which we would, again, need to read back to understand better, which we aren't going to do.

 Third.
 Sometimes, there are some really clever and appropriate solutions that we weren't able to fit within a complete solution.
 Some other theories are things we used to believe in but they have been supplanted by better solutions.
 Cases like this will be mentioned if they're interesting enough.